The Three-Body Problem (novel): Analysis

 While the novel features several characters, its primary focus is on geopolitics, both in Mao's China and present-day civilization.

-The opening scenes of the initial draft of the novel focus on Ye Wenxie's experiences in the People's Liberation Army and depict the brutality, anti-intellectualism, and environmental destruction of Mao Zedong's government.
+The opening scenes of the initial draft of the novel focus on Ye Wenjie's experiences in the People's Liberation Army and depict the brutality, anti-intellectualism, and environmental destruction of Mao Zedong's government.
 Liu's publisher encouraged him to move these scenes deeper into the book to avoid attracting criticism by Chinese government censors; later, for the English translation and for many of the film adaptations, the scenes were restored.
 Peter Suderman of Reason magazine interpreted the inability of the trisolarans to communicate privately, and the ubiquity of the sophons, as an allegory for the Chinese surveillance state.
 He likened the mob that beats scientists to death during the "struggle sessions" to a warning about mob mentality.

-Despite the brutality Liu depicts, ultimately Ye Wenxie is also a radical and a villain for her nihilistic attitude about humanity.
+Despite the brutality Liu depicts, ultimately Ye Wenjie is also a radical and a villain for her nihilistic attitude about humanity.
 Jiayang Fan's profile in The New Yorker depicted Liu as less critical of the authoritarian Chinese government than she expected.
 When she pushed Liu about his political views, Liu was sympathetic toward many of China's controversial authoritarian policies, demonstrating a utilitarian belief in the greater good.
 Three-Body Problem similarly is critical of overly individualistic ideology, often pointing out that the only way for humanity to defeat the trisolaran threat is to set its short-term goals aside.

 Ross Douthat wrote in The New York Times about the book's criticisms of futilist thinking, nihilism, and "angst".

 Reverence and fear of the universe is one of the main themes of Liu's writing; according to him, humans will stand in awe of the scale and depth of the universe.
 His novels also focus on curiosity about the unknown.
 Liu says he cannot help thinking about the future world and lifestyle of human beings, and he tries to invoke readers' curiosity with his books.
 He also believes that humans should be treated as an entirety.

 Liu tried to answer the existential dilemma of "where should mankind go from here" through various efforts.

 A hard science fiction novel, the book explores the positive and negative implications of technological progress, particularly through Wang Miao's nanomaterials research.
 While Wang has positive intentions for the applications of his nanotechnology, Liu presents the destructive military application of the technology as almost inevitable.